Sam0rai/guilty-as-yara/README.md

 # Guilty-As-Yara
+💡In a nutshell: Think about it as an EICAR creating tool - only for Yara rules!

 A Rust-based tool that generates Windows PE executables containing data patterns designed to trigger YARA rule matches.
 This is invaluable for validating YARA rules and ensuring your malware detection signatures work as expected.